danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^GNUGPL]: See https://www.gnu.org/licenses/lgpl-3.0.txt.

-[^Spender] Foundational reading in this direction would be Dale Spender, *Man-Made Language*.
+[^Spender] Foundational reading in this direction would be Dale Spender, *Man-Made Language* (add ref).

 [^Butler]: Judith Butler, *Excitable Speech: A Politics of the Performative* (Routledge, 1997).

 [^Cox]: See also Geoff Cox & Alex McLean, *Speaking Code: Coding as Aesthetic and Political Expression* (Cambridge, Mass.: MIT Press, 2013).

-[^Hoggart]: Richard Hoggart, *The Uses of Literacy: Aspects of Working Class Life*, London: Penguin, 2009 [1957].
+[^Hoggart]: Richard Hoggart, *The Uses of Literacy: Aspects of Working Class Life* (London: Penguin, 2009 [1957]).

-[^Ong]: Walter J. Ong, *Orality and Literacy: The Technologizing of the Word*, London: Routledge, 2002 [1982].
+[^Ong]: Walter J. Ong, *Orality and Literacy: The Technologizing of the Word* (London: Routledge, 2002 [1982]).

 [^Harwood]: See Harwood's "Class Library", in Fuller ed., *Software Studies*, 37-39.

 [^Vee3]: Vee, *Coding Literacy*.

 [^Kelty]: This point largely derives from Christopher Kelty's *Two Bits: the Cultural Significance of Free Software* (Durham: Duke University Press, 2008), who uses the phrase "running code" to describe the relationship between "argument-by-technology and argument-by-talk" (58).
-Clearly programmers are able to make arguments like other rhetorical forms, see Kevin Brock, *Rhetorical Code Studies: Discovering Arguments in and around Code*, Ann Arbor, Michigan: University of Michigan Press, 2019.
+Clearly programmers are able to make arguments like other rhetorical forms, see Kevin Brock, *Rhetorical Code Studies: Discovering Arguments in and around Code* (Ann Arbor, Michigan: University of Michigan Press, 2019).